"My toddler climbs on my five year old's back like a monkey and won't get off."

 "The 2 year old is beating up on the 8 year old at our house!"

-my last post, I described how to intervene when a preschooler is aggressive toward a younger sibling.
+a recent post, I described how to intervene when a preschooler is aggressive toward a younger sibling.

 But sometimes it's the younger child, often a toddler, who initiates the brawling.
 Toddlers don't have a fully developed frontal cortex, so their emotions